yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 closest we can get to purge mechanisms on the web today.

 # Control Over Third Parties
-One of open secrets in the web performance community is that improving your site's performance can make little difference if you introduce third party resources to your page that will slow it down.
+An open secret in the web performance community is that improving your site's performance can make little difference if you introduce third party resources to your page that will slow it down.

 The web's ability to mash-up content from different sources and origins is what makes it a powerful, expressive platform.
-But it also comes at a security and performance cost.
-Third parties on the we are often incentivized to maximize their engagement metrics, which don't always align with your users' performance and experience.
+But it comes at a security and performance cost.
+Third parties on the web are often incentivized to maximize their engagement metrics, which don't always align with your users' performance and experience.

-The AMP project was created, at least in part, as an effort to get those third parties in alignment with performance best-practices, by eliminating most of them and allowing others controlled access to the page.
+The Accelerated Mobile Pages (AMP) project was created, at least in part, as an effort to get those third parties in alignment with performance best-practices, by eliminating most of them and allowing others controlled access to the page.

-But if you're not using AMP, how can you make sure that your third party content doesn't cause too much damage to your user's experience?
+But if you're not using AMP, how can you make sure your third party content doesn't cause too much damage to your user's experience?

 ## Lazy loading
 We talked earlier about lazy loading in the context of loading and contention avoidance, and it is very much applicable to third party content.
-Because your third party content *will* contend on bandwidth with your own, you should delay its loading if and for as long as you possibly can, while still allowing it to perform its function.
+Because your third party content *will* contend for bandwidth with yours, you should delay loading it for as long as you possibly can, while still allowing it to perform its function.

-With third party content, it's particularly important not to load it in a blocking manner.
-That is, not to load third party script as a blocking `<script>` tag.
-The reason for that is that if the third party is down for whatever reason, your site's parsing will halt until that third party content is loaded or until the browser gives up on loading it, which could take tens of seconds, depending on the browser and the OS.
+With third party content, it's particularly important not to load it in a blocking manner; that is, not to load third party scripts in blocking `<script>` tags.
+The reason for that if the third party is down for whatever reason, your site's parsing will halt until that third party content is loaded, or until the browser gives up on loading it, which could take dozens of seconds, depending on the browser and the OS.
 That is usually referred to as a front-end single point of failure, or SPOF for short.

 ## Iframe your 3rd parties
 Another useful way to get third party content out of the way is to compartmentalize it in its own iframe.
-That is good for security (prevents it from accessing your page's DOM without your permission), as well as for CPU performance (as cross-origin iframes have their own main thread).
+That is good for security (because it prevents it from accessing your page's DOM without your permission), as well as for CPU performance (as cross-origin iframes have their own main thread).